 Locate the manually outliered commit in the Work log report.

-Click on the commit to bring up the context menu and select Mark as normal commit.
+Click on the commit to bring up the context menu.
+Click the three dots icon and select Mark as normal commit.

 You have successfully marked the outlier commit as a normal commit.
 This commit will now be seen and used in your other reports and metrics.